DCS-training/Webscraping-News-Sites-With-Python/README.md

 ## How to use this repository

-Inside this repository you are going to find an introduction to webscraping and a series of Jupyter Notebooks that will allow learning how to perdorm web scrapping on a range of different online materials.
+Inside this repository you are going to find an introduction to webscraping and a series of Jupyter Notebooks that will allow learning how to perform web scrapping on a range of different online materials.

 ## How to use the Jupyter Notebooks